-The suit was filed in New York Supreme Court in Albany County by an organization called Stop Predatory Gambling on behalf of 4 New York resident plaintiffs who claim to have been negatively impacted by gambling.
+The suit was filed in New York Supreme Court in Albany County by an organization called Stop Predatory Gambling on behalf of four New York resident plaintiffs who claim to have been negatively impacted by gambling.
 According to published reports, the suit “seek(s) to protect the public from predatory gambling consistent with the constitution.”

 Article 1, Section 9 of the state constitution, states, in part that “[n]o law shall be passed… except as hereinafter provided, no lottery or the sale of lottery tickets, pool-selling, bookmaking, or any other kind of gambling, except lotteries operated by the state… except pari-mutuel betting on horse races… and except casino gambling at no more than seven facilities as authorized and prescribed by the legislature shall hereafter be authorized or allowed within this state.”
 The lawsuit argues that “interactive fantasy sports” as defined in the law is “gambling that falls within the express prohibition” discussed in the state constitution.